What are the barriers to effective communication? What causes communication breakdown? And how do we avoid these communication barriers?

 And although you may encounter others, there's often common ground with many of them.

-1. Failing to understand what others are trying to say
+1. Failing to understand what other people are trying to say

 Sometimes people can be too focused on their own personal agenda during a discussion.
-If you do this, you can spend too much time formulating your own response while others are speaking, without actually listening to them.
+If you do this, you can spend too much time putting together your own response while others are speaking, without actually listening to them.

-Inevitably, this means that you're unlikely to understand the point that others are trying to make, because you're too preoccupied with the thoughts in your head.
+Inevitably, this means you're unlikely to understand the point that other people are trying to make, because you're too preoccupied with the thoughts in your head...

 2. Trying to say too much at once